boxiangliulab/DIRAC/docs/source/index.rst

 DIRAC is a graph neural network to integrate spatial multi-omic data into a unified domain-invariant embedding space and to automate cell-type annotation by transferring labels from reference spatial or single-cell multi-omic data.

 DIRAC primarily includes two integration paradigms: vertical integration and horizontal integration, which differ in their selection of anchors.
 In vertical integration, multiple data modalities from the same cells are jointly analyzed, using cell correspondences in single-cell data or spot correspondences in spatial data as anchors for alignment.
-In horizontal integration, the same data modality from distinct groups of cells is aligned using genomic features as anchors.
+In horizontal integration, the same data modality from distinct groups of cells is aligned using omics features as anchors.

 .. image:: _static/DIRAC_workflow.png
    :width: 800